 What are the advantages and disadvantages of intervals and speedwork?

 - An overemphasis on speed can lead to endurance being neglected.

-Speedwork – be it short sprints, fartleks, or structured interval sessions is an essential part of every runner’s training plan.
+Speedwork – be it unstructured fartleks, or structured interval sessions – is an essential part of every runner’s training plan.
 If you’ve got limited experience of running at a faster pace, then it can be useful to hold back slightly at the beginning while your body adapts to the change in intensity.
 Once you’ve gotten used to it though, the jumps in your running performance can be considerable.

 The Lonely Goat running training series